 From the First Matabele War in 1893 to the East Africa battlefields of World War I, Selous served the British army in Africa.
 He was a modest man who drank tea, had the tracking skills of a born African, and was a legendary big game hunter in an era before telescopic sites and high-powered rifles.
 Selous was ironically also one of the first conservationists, recognising and publicising the decline in southern Africa’s wildlife due to unregulated hunting.

 At 42, Selous married 20-year-old Marie Maddy in England, who bore him three sons.
 He already had three children with African wives and, in 1896, moved his English family to Matabeleland.
 When he was 64 years old, World War I erupted, the conflict spilling into East Africa.
 Selous died in action on the banks of the Rufiji River, struck in the head by a German sniper’s bullet on 4 January 1917.
 US President Theodore Roosevelt wrote of his death: ‘He led a singularly adventurous and fascinating life… [and] closed his life exactly as such a life ought to be closed, by dying in battle for his country while rendering her valiant and effective service.’

-Today, you will find a simple bronze plaque marking his burial place in Tanzania’s Selous Game Reserve.
-Living up to its namesake, the reserve is a fascinating and complex wilderness, still untamed today and rewarding the travellers who dare to explore it.
+Today, you will find a simple bronze plaque marking his burial place in Nyerere National Park (previously Selous Game Reserve).
+The reserve is a fascinating and complex wilderness, still untamed today and rewarding the travellers who dare to explore it.